theandrelima/pydantic-serdes/docs/loaders.md

   dictionary.

-- the function(s) should be placed in a module, and the module's dotted path should be set in the `LOADERS_MODULE` environment variable.
-For example, if your project's package is named 'my_package' and you created custom loader function(s) in a module named 'my_loaders.py' you should set the `LOADERS_MODULE` environment variable to `my_package.my_loaders`.
+- the function(s) must be placed in a single module, and the module's dotted path must be set in the `LOADERS_MODULE` environment variable.
+For example, if your project's package is named 'my_package' and you created custom loader function(s) in a module named 'my_loaders.py', then you should set the `LOADERS_MODULE` environment variable to `my_package.my_loaders`.

 Users are encouraged to look at [loaders.py](/serial_bus/loaders.py) to get an idea of how a loader function